cheeseman-lab/OpticalPooledScreens/example_analysis/merge_3/README.md

 # merge_3

-This module provides a workflow for processing phenotype microscopy files, performing cell segmentation, and extracting phenotypic features.
-It is designed to handle phenotype acquisitions and integrate with the previous preprocessing step.
+This module provides a workflow for aligning and merging phenotype microscopy data with sequencing-by-synthesis (SBS) data.
+It uses triangle hashing algorithms for robust point matching between different imaging modalities.

 ## Contents

-1. `ph_2_smk_test.ipynb`: Python script for ensuring correct PH image loading and processing at the tile level.
-2. `ph_2.sh`: Bash script to execute the Snakemake workflow.
+1. `merge_3_smk_test.ipynb`: Jupyter notebook for testing alignment parameters and visualizing results
-3. `ph_2.smk`: Main Snakemake file that includes rules for phenotype image processing, cell segmentation, and feature extraction.
+2. `merge_3.smk`: Main Snakemake file for merging aligned phenotype and SBS data
+3. `hash_3.smk`: Snakemake file for generating hash alignments
+4. `merge_3.sh`: Bash script to execute the complete workflow
-4. `ph_2_eval.py`: Python script for evaluating phenotype results and generating quality control plots.
+5. `merge_3_eval.py`: Python script for collating alignment and phenotype data, filtering, and generating quality control plots.

 ## Usage

 1. Test input patterns and processing:
-   - Run `ph_2_smk_test.ipynb` to ensure PH images are loaded and processed correctly.
+   - Run `merge_3_smk_test.ipynb` to visualize alignment quality, test matching parameters, and verify initial site selection.
-   - Modify the input patterns, channels, and other parameters as needed for your specific setup.
+   - Modify the input patterns, filtering criteria, and other parameters as needed for your specific setup.

 2. Run phenotype processing workflow:
-   - Adjust the parameters in `ph_2.smk` based on your specific setup and requirements.
+   - Adjust the parameters in `hash_3.smk` and `merge_3.smk` based on your specific setup and requirements.
-   - Execute `ph_2.sh` to run the Snakemake workflow.
+   - Execute `merge_3.sh` to run the Snakemake workflow of both of these files.

 3. Evaluate results:
-   - Run `ph_2_eval.py`, which generates quality control plots and statistics for the phenotype processing results.
+   - Run `merge_3_eval.py`, which collates the final single-cell data and generates quality control plots and statistics for the alignment results.

 ## Key Features